 Medi-Cal also has aid codes that provide coverage under special programs.
-These special-program aid codes include tuberculosis services, pregnancy-only services and minor-consent services.
+These special-program aid codes include tuberculosis services and minor-consent services.
 Individuals in these aid codes are covered under the fee-for-service Medi-Cal program and not through the Alliance.